5 Places to Get the Best Brunch in Brooklyn

 The kale salad, which comes with feta on the side, is a perfect green option, though the deviled-egg or avocado smash both provide a simpler, but equally delicious option sure to please any hungry diner.

 There is also an assortment of bagels, French toast, and grilled cheese offerings, along with options of Greek yogurt, fresh fruits, jams, and sunflower butter dishes.
 For an ethnic treat slightly off the beaten path, the shakshuka meal provides two poached eggs in a tomato and pepper sauce with spices, served with a tomato and cucumber salad and pita bread with Za’atar — a blend of Middle Eastern spices.

 The “Black and Tan,” contrary to the usual late-night expectation, is an intriguing mix comprising equal parts of their on-tap cold brewed coffee and on-tap latte.
 They also offer a variety of bottled kombucha drinks.

 The restaurant also features a play area in the back for any parents coming to enjoy a quiet constitutional, so this spot is perfect for just about any group.
 For menu and contact info, please visit their yelp page.

 Helen Nichols is a health and food blogger at Well-BeingSecrets.com.
 She enjoys exploring interesting restaurants in Brooklyn and sharing her first-hand experiences.

 A Note from The Wandering Ex-Housewife

 So many restaurants in Brooklyn, so little time.
 Talking to a local is key to maximizing your every dining experience wherever you happen to be wandering in the world.
-MANY thanks to Helen for her favorite places for having the best brunch in Brooklyn.
+MANY thanks to Helen for her favorite places for sharing her five favorite spots for having the best brunch in Brooklyn.
 I can’t wait to go back to New York for more gluttonous pleasure. 🙂

 For more New York foodie tips, check out my New York City Food Tour post.
 Bon appetit!